Open-Health-Manager/patient-data-receipt-fsh/input/pagecontent/Implementation.md

 2. The source organization
 3. The data payload

-Currently, there is only one way, which is through [FHIR Messaging](https://www.hl7.org/fhir/messaging.html), though other possible approaches are planned.
+Currently, there is are two options, through [FHIR Messaging](https://www.hl7.org/fhir/messaging.html) and [FHIR RESTful protocols](https://www.hl7.org/fhir/http.html).
+Other options are planned and may augment or replace these options as this IG evolves.

 ### Via FHIR Messaging